cangoal/cangoal.github.io/_posts/2015-04-01-cangoal-site-launched.md

 ---
 layout: post
-title: "This is my first post"
+title: "How to set up github pages"
 date: 2015-04-01
 ---